Sara Haden

 Sara Haden (born Catherine Haden, November 17, 1898 – September 15, 1981) was an American actress of the 1930s through the 1950s and in television into the mid-1960s.
 She may be best remembered for appearing as Aunt Milly Forrest in 14 of the 16 entries in the Metro-Goldwyn-Mayer Andy Hardy film series.

 Early life

 Some sources say she was born in 1898 in Center Point, Texas, while others claim she was born in Galveston, Texas.
+Her father was John B. Haden, a doctor, and her mother was actress Charlotte Walker.
+She had a sister.
+She spent "a considerable portion of her childhood" in Williamstown, Massachusetts.
+When she was a child, her mother gave her training in acting.